 University of the Pacific

-Its Not Easy Being Green part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Courses
+Its Not Easy Being Green part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Courses

-Making Connections between Geoscience and Sustainability part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+Making Connections between Geoscience and Sustainability part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 Laura Rademacher, Earth & Environmental Sciences, University of the Pacific My approach to teaching sustainability in an interdisciplinary context has evolved out of years of teaching about the Earth and the ...

 Report on Unlearning Racism in Geoscience from the NAGT Traveling Workshop Program Pod part of Earth Educators Rendezvous:Previous Rendezvous:Rendezvous 2021:Program:Poster Sessions:Wednesday:Poster Session III

 In Spring 2021, twelve facilitators from the NAGT Traveling Workshop Program (TWP; https://nagt.org/nagt/profdev/twp) organized a discussion pod as part of the Unlearning Racism in Geoscience program (URGE; ...